-Fly to & from Punta Arenas
+Fly Round-Trip: Antarctica to/from Punta Arenas

 Day 1: Punta Arenas, Chile

 Arrive in Punta Arenas, the city at the bottom of Tierra del Fuego overlooking the Strait of Magellan.
 Punta Arenas was a gold rush boomtown in the late 19th century.
 By the early 20th century it had become a center for large-scale sheep farming, which remains an important economic enterprise today.
-Meet your fellow adventurers at a welcome dinner this evening.
+Meet your Expedition Leader and fellow adventurers at a welcome dinner this evening.

 Day 2: Magallanes National Reserve / Punta Arenas Highlights